Frankie Kazarian: The Elite Hunter (2021–2023)

-Second return to Impact (2021–present)
+Second return to TNA Wrestling (2021–present)

 On the July 29, 2021 episode of Impact, Kazarian made his return to TNA, now known as Impact Wrestling, attacking The Elite (Kenny Omega, Doc Gallows, and Karl Anderson).
 The following week on Impact!, Kazarian teamed with Eddie Edwards and Sami Callihan to defeat The Elite.
 In May 2022, he would make another appearance, wrestling Chris Sabin.
 Kazarian would later return at Victory Road as part of the X Division Triple Threat Revolver match to determine the number 1 contender for Mike Bailey's title at the Bound For Glory pay-per-view.
 Kazarian would defeat Bailey to win the X-Division Championship for the fifth time in his career.
 On the October 20, 2022 episode of IMPACT, Kazarian announced that he was going to invoke Option C and vacated the X Division Championship in exchange for an opportunity to wrestle Josh Alexander for the Impact World Championship, though he was defeated.
 At Hard To Kill, Kazarian made his first appearance since losing to Alexander, cutting a promo saying he is officially signed to Impact.

+On March 24 at Sacrifice, Kazarian teamed with Rich Swann and Steve Maclin losing to Time Machine (Alex Shelley, Chris Sabin, and Kushida).
+On April 16, at Rebellion, Kazarian fought for Team Dreamer and won a 10-wrestler Hardcore War against Team Bully.
+On June 9 at Against All Odds, Kazarian defeated Eddie Edwards.
+On July 15 at Slammiversary, Kazarian was defeated by Eddie Edwards.
+On August 27 at Emergence, Kazarian was defeated by Eddie Edwards again but this time in a "Back to School" match.